shivam6497/Rate-Limiter-Middleware/README.md

 The current limits are defined in [`src/index.ts`](src/index.ts):

-- Global limiter: 10 requests per 60 seconds
+- Global sliding window log limiter: 10 requests per 60 seconds
-- Strict limiter: 3 requests per 60 seconds
+- Strict sliding window log limiter: 3 requests per 60 seconds

+## How It Works

+Each request is recorded in Redis with a timestamp.
+Before allowing a request, the middleware removes timestamps that are older than the configured window, counts the remaining entries, and decides whether the request should pass.
+This gives a true sliding window view instead of resetting all counters at a fixed interval.

 ## Response Headers